segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/settings.md

 _Considerations_:
 - We also pass in `event2` without a value on `s.events`, as this is a requirement for Adobe.
 - We still map to Adobe's predefined `scAdd` event.
+See default [Ecommerce Spec events](#using-default-ecommerce-spec-events)
-- we use dot notation for product values, for example `products.priceStatus` parses through properties for this value.
+- We use dot notation for product values, for example `products.priceStatus` parses through properties for this value.
   - This includes the product string, so if you want a value nested in products, you would configure `products.priceStatus`.

 Once you have the above example mapping configured, you send in the relevant event to Segment.